nncarlson/coarray-halo-exchange/README.md

 Processes need to exchange values along their subdomain boundary with their neighbors in a *halo exchange* operation.

+>I'd very much welcome receiving results from different platforms and/or compilers than those given below.
+There is test data for a quite a few different numbers of images/process, and I can generate others if asked.
+I also welcome comments on the code, and other coarray approaches that might be more efficient.
+If you have any thoughts on why Intel performs so poorly, I'd especially like to hear those.

 ### Background
 The particular form of the halo exchange considered here originates from the MPI-parallel code [Truchas](https://gitlab.com/truchas/truchas).
 Abstractly